 As a facilitator you will lead the group through the discussion.
 In this role, you have the ability to be active in the conversation and participate in the activities as a member of the group.
 Your participation in the activities will serve as a model for helping the other members open up in conversation.
 It is important to keep in mind that as an upperclassman, your current experiences and focus may be different than what the freshmen are experiencing.

 What training is provided for facilitators?

-Facilitator training will occur virtually during the week of February 15th.
+Facilitator training will occur virtually on Friday, September 24th.
 This training will go over the content of the program as well as facilitation skills such as norm setting and leadership presence.
 You will be supported along the way by the P3 staff with regular check-in opportunities.
 We will provide all facilitators a detailed guide that walks through the structure of each session.

 What is the additional time commitment of a facilitator?

 Facilitators can expect to spend only one additional hour per week.
 This semester, P3 sessions will run for four meetings starting the week of February 14th and finishing the week of March 14th.
 The sessions run about two hours per meeting.

 Fall 2021 meetings will be conducted a group pre-determined two-hour meeting time during the following weeks:

 - Week One: Week of February 14th

 - Week Two: Week of February 21st

 - Week Four: Week of March 14th